louiswdavis/utility_palettes/README.md

 Here you would define colour names and values that you would like copied directly to the output as you have defined them.

-## Pipeline

-Things that will hopefully be added in future development:

-- Finishing the overall palette spec file
-- Migrate off the reliance of Rails Generators
-- Different colour model and space methods for adapting colours, and the steps to go with them
-- Add more defaults such as different Tailwind version colours
-- Have a view that can be copied to apps to allow users the ability to quickly review the colours generated
-- Finish the '$' copy functionality to use colours defined in the config for other colours later in the generation process

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.